Unboxed-Software/solana-course/content/token22-on-chain.md

 With this defined, we can call `transfer_checked_ctx` at any point in our `handler` method and it will return a `CpiContext` object that we can use to execute a CPI.

 Moving on to the `handler` function, we'll need to do a couple of things here.
 First, we need to use our `transfer_checked_ctx` method to create the correct `CpiContext` and make the CPI.
 Then, we have some critical updates to make to our two state accounts.
 As a reminder, we have two state accounts `PoolState` and `StakeEntry`.
-The former holds information regarding current of the overall staking pool, while the latter is in charge of keeping an accurate recording of the a specific user's stake in a pool.
+The former holds information regarding current state of the overall staking pool, while the latter is in charge of keeping an accurate recording of the a specific user's stake in a pool.
 With that in mind, any time there is an update to the staking pool we should be updating both the `PoolState` and a given user's `StakeEntry` accounts in some way.

 For starters, let's implement the actual CPI.
 Since we defined the program and accounts required for the CPI ahead of time in the `transfer_checked_ctx()` method, the actual CPI is very simple.
 We'll make use of another helper function from the `anchor_spl::token_2022` crate, specifically the `transfer_checked` function.
 This is [defined as the following](https://docs.rs/anchor-spl/latest/anchor_spl/token_2022/fn.transfer_checked.html):